ehisakhile/devops-challenge/ProjectDoc.md

 ## Overview

 This project leverages helm/Kubernetes (K8s) to deploy, manage, and scale the bird API which I called *bird-fact-app* and birdImage API which I called *bird-fact-service*.
-The apis are designed with high availability and scalability in mind, using Kubernetes Horizontal Pod Autoscaling (HPA) to adjust the number of api instances based on real-time resource utilization.
+The pods are designed with high availability and scalability in mind, using Kubernetes Horizontal Pod Autoscaling (HPA) to adjust the number of api instances based on real-time resource utilization.

-## Setting up Autoscaling
-For high availability and to manage fluctuating workloads, I implemented Horizontal Pod Autoscaling (HPA) in the Kubernetes manifest.
-This ensures that the number of running pods adjusts automatically based on CPU usage, helping maintain application performance and optimize resource usage.
-To gather resource usage data such as CPU and memory from the cluster, I used **Metric Server** because it is lightweight and meets the demand of the application.

 ## Infrastructure
 The infrastructure was built using Terraform.
 You can find the infrastructure code in the [infrastructure](./infrastructure/) folder.
 To security, I set up a bastian host which is in the public subnet, the master and worker nodes are in the private subnet.
 To access the nodes, I opened SSH port (22).
 Other ports required by the nodes to work was also set.